Berks to host Dances of Universal Peace

 The Dances of Universal Peace were first formulated in the late 1960s by Samuel L. Lewis and were first performed in California.
 The original dances were strongly influenced by Lewis' spiritual contact with Ruth St. Denis, a modern dance pioneer, and Hazrat Inayat Khan, a Sufi master.
 The influence on the dances of Sufi practices such as Sema and The Whirling Dervishes are apparent, although Lewis was also a Rinzai Zen master and drew on the teachings of the major religious and spiritual traditions, including native traditions.

 The Dances have since developed into a global movement.
-The Network for the Dances of Universal Peace has members in 28 countries and have increasingly come to be offered in schools, colleges, prisons, hospices, residential homes for those with special needs, and holistic health centers.
+The Network for the Dances of Universal Peace has members in 28 countries and has increasingly come to be offered in schools, colleges, prisons, hospices, residential homes for those with special needs, and holistic health centers.

 For more information, contact Dr. Paul Frye, instructor in Speech Communication, at email@example.com.